-John Bohorquez is a Senior Postdoctoral Associate at with the Institute for Ocean Conservation Science at Stony Brook University (New York, USA) and a Technical Specialist with the Conservation Finance Alliance, a WCS affiliated NGO.
-His work focuses on finance, management, and ecology of marine conservation.
-Among many contributions to the field, notable areas of expertise include finance of marine protected areas in Latin America and the Caribbean, technical support for the Global Fund for Coral Reefs, marine conservation in China, and ecosystem restoration in New York with the Shinnecock Bay Restoration Program.
+John Bohorquez is a Senior Program Associate with The Ocean Foundation's International Fisheries Conservation Project where he works on science based policy development, advocacy, and implementation with regional fishery management organizations (RFMOs).
+He is also a Research Associate with the Institute for Ocean Conservation Science at Stony Brook University (New York, USA) and a Technical Specialist with the Conservation Finance Alliance, a WCS affiliated NGO.
+His expertise includes finance and economics of conservation, marine protected areas, and sustainable fisheries.
+Among many contributions to the field, notable works include finance of marine protected areas in Latin America and the Caribbean, technical support for the Global Fund for Coral Reefs, marine conservation in China, and ecosystem restoration in New York with the Shinnecock Bay Restoration Program.
 Read more about these and other topics below and in Research & Publications.

 Biodiversity conservation efforts around the world require hundreds of billions of dollars each year in order to function.
 Examples of major expenses include salaries for enforcement rangers and other staff, purchase and upkeep of equipment and facilities, and long-term scientific monitoring.
 Furthermore, conservation efforts can be undermined by perverse financial incentives such as harmful fishing subsidies.
 The Conservation Finance Alliance recently described conservation finance as, “mechanisms and strategies that generate, manage, and deploy financial resources and align incentives to achieve nature conservation outcomes.”
 Recent estimates suggest that conservation efforts receive only a fraction of required investments needed in order to reach global biodiversity goals, and conservation finance is a critical field for the future of life on earth.